The Building Trades program is an eight credit Cooperative Vocational

 - Mathematical aptitude or successful completion of Grade 10 Applied Math is

 - Good physical health and manual dexterity.

 - Ability to work in a team environment.

 - Effective communication skills.

-ATC will award certificates to students who successfully complete
+LRATC will award certificates to students who successfully complete

 requirements of this eight-credit program.

 Apprenticeship and Employment Opportunities

 As successful graduates of this program, students will be able to obtain